saiftynet/GUIDeFATE/README.md

 $gui->MainLoop;
 ```
 This produces something like ![Calculator Screenshot](https://github.com/saiftynet/GUIDeFATE/blob/master/calculator%20screenshot.png)

+From Version 7 Three backends are supported.
+Wx, Tk and Gtk.
+These have different prerequisites.

+* Perl5.8.8, Exporter, Wx, Wx::Perl::Imagick (for Wx interface)   OR
+* Perl5.8.8, Exporter, Tk, Image::Imagick, Tk::JPEG, MIME::Base64 (for Tk interface)  OR
+* Perl5.8.8, Exporter, Glib, Gtk (for Gtk interface)

 Of course this is at a very early stage, and I have only implemented buttons, static text and text control widgets.
 More will come.Suggestions welcome.